Call Today 310-453-1234

 “Younger and more active patients benefit from regenerative approaches that encourage biological repair since they prevent complications provoked by the high stresses due to high physical demand over a prolonged time after classic replacement with synthetic materials.”(3)

-At our OrthoRegen® clinic, patients are looking to avoid surgery, or have tried surgery and continue to have knee issues.
-Many young athletes choose surgery because they expect it to get that back in the game.
-Sometimes it does and sometimes it fails.
-Physical Therapy also works to strengthen the leg, but unfortunately may not work to sufficiently stabilize the knee, because the ligament cannot be repaired with PT.
+At our OrthoRegen® clinic, patients are looking to avoid surgery or have tried surgery and continue to have knee issues.
+Many young athletes choose surgery because they expect it to get them back in the game.
+Sometimes, it does, and sometimes, it fails.
+Physical Therapy also strengthens the leg, but unfortunately, it may not sufficiently stabilize the knee because the ligament cannot be repaired with PT.
 Therefore, a non-surgical solution to repair the instability is desired.

 ACL Injury and Accompanying Injuries

-Additionally, when an injury is significant enough to injure the ACL, it is very likely that other knee ligaments and/or the meniscus are injured as well.
-That’s when comprehensive regenerative treatments really shine.
+Additionally, other knee ligaments and/or the meniscus are likely damaged when an injury is significant enough to injure the ACL.
+That’s when comprehensive regenerative treatments shine.
 Why is that?
 Because comprehensive Regenerative Orthopedics treat the entire knee.
 All of the injured areas will be attended to for maximal healing results.
-On the other hand, ligament reconstruction, the usual management technique for significant ACL injuries, using replacement auto- or allografts, as noted earlier, have less than satisfactory outcomes, including instability that could progressively damage other knee structures, and result in arthritis.
+On the other hand, ligament reconstruction, the usual management technique for significant ACL injuries, using replacement auto- or allografts, as noted earlier, has less than satisfactory outcomes, including instability that could progressively damage other knee structures, resulting in arthritis.

 What happens to those who skip repair altogether?